Office Copier Features to Consider When Purchasing

 Despite the increasingly digital nature of the average Santa Ana office environment, physical documentation and copying is still a critical component of office work.
 However, every business will have different requirements for printing and photocopying, depending on what that business does.
 Here are some of the most important features to consider when choosing what office copier to purchase.
 What office copier features matter most to you?

 A critical component of an office copier’s performance capabilities is its printing speed.
 You don’t want to over-pay for performance you don’t need, however.
-If you have a small office with a lower volume of printing, slower print speed can be appropriate.
+If you have a small office with a lower volume of printing, a slower print speed can be appropriate.
 In larger offices with higher volumes, however, faster printing speed is essential.
 No one wants to be stuck in a line for their print job at the copier, after all.
 Many printers have different speed segments that they can be set to, and these segments have a recommended monthly volume of output associated with them.
 If a copier runs more volume than what it is rated for, it will likely break down and require servicing at a higher rate than normal.

 Scanning is becoming more and more popular and necessary for modern businesses and has eliminated the need for faxing for many.
 If you scan files with several pages, you may want to consider a copier with a larger document feeder and a faster scanning speed.
-Scanning double-sided files might require that you get a duplexing automatic document feeder, or DADF.
+Scanning double-sided files might require that you get a duplexing automatic document feeder or DADF.
 This increases scanning speed by scanning both sides of the document at the same time.

 Black and White vs. Color